 Brass is a key component of the lights The Lamp Factory, London, create.
 A large percentage of the lamps start life in the form of a solid block of brass which is handcrafted to form the core basis of the light.
 The style and finish of the bespoke lamps, whether floor, wall or table lamps is determined by the creative minds at The Lamp Factory or the customers own imagination.

-The Jasper Bar Lamp, the Connaught Double Bathroom Light, the Cambridge Bookcase Light and the elegant Napier Floor Lamp, are four distinctive designs that incorporate brass in different ways.
+The Jasper Bar Lamp, the Connaught Double Bathroom Light, the Fenwick Reading Wall Light and the elegant Napier Floor Lamp, are four distinctive designs that incorporate brass in different ways.

 The elegant Jasper Bar Lamp has been handcrafted from a striking combination of solid brass and walnut to provide a sturdy, luxurious statement lamp.
 The solid brass neck and base feature a beautiful 24 carat, gilt antique gold finish, a special bespoke formula honed from years of development and testing to create the perfect antique gold finish.